K-Jee (kickboxer): Kickboxing career

 K-Jee participated in the 2018 K-1 Cruiserweight Grand Prix, for the inaugural K-1 Cruiserweight title.
 He beat Brian McGrath by TKO in the quarterfinals, but lost a unanimous decision to Sina Karimian in the semifinals.

 K-Jee won his next two fights, knocking Yuki Kudo out with a flying knee during Krush 97, and Hitoshi Sugimoto with a right hook during Krush 101.

 He fought for his first major title during Krush 104, when he fought Rui Hanazawa for the Krush Cruiserweight title.
 He defeated Hanazawa by a second round TKO.

 K-Jee was scheduled to fight Hisaki Kato in December 2019.
 Kato won the fight by a second round TKO.
 The two of them fought a rematch three months later, during Krush 112, which was to be K-Jee's first title defense.
 K-Jee won the fight by a first round knockout.

-K-1 Jee was scheduled to fight Sina Karimian for the K-1 Cruiserweight title during the K-1 World GP event in Fukuoka.
+K-Jee was scheduled to fight Sina Karimian for the K-1 Cruiserweight title during the K-1 World GP event in Fukuoka.
 He won the fight by TKO, forcing Karimian's corner to throw in the towel midway through the first round.

-Despite knocking Sina twice in the first round, K-Jee would lose the fight by a second-round knockout.
+K-Jee faced Karimian in a trilogy bout at K'Festa 4 Day Two, on March 28, 2021.
+Despite knocking Karimian down twice in the first round, K-Jee would lose the fight by a second-round knockout.

-After being badly hurt near the beginning to the second round, K-Jee staged a comeback victory, winning by way of a low kick knockout.
+K-Jee faced Ryo Aitaka at the K-1 World GP 2021 in Fukuoka on July 17, 2021.
+After being badly hurt near the beginning of the second round, K-Jee staged a comeback victory, winning by way of a low kick knockout.

-K-Jee was scheduled to face Seiya Tanigawa at K-1 World GP 2021 in Osaka on December 4, 2021.
+K-Jee was scheduled to face Seiya Tanigawa at the K-1 World GP 2021 in Osaka on December 4, 2021.
 He was later forced to withdraw from the fight.
 K-Jee participated in the 2022 K-1 openweight tournament, held at K-1: K'Festa 5 on April 3, 2022.
 He faced the Krush cruiserweight champion Mahmoud Sattari in the quarterfinals.
 He lost the fight by a first-round knockout.